alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 “Your source-line is just one part of the ALL.”

-These repetitions may dissolve source-line distinction when used against a relevant authored source-line.
+These repetitions may obscure source-line distinction when used against a relevant authored source-line.

+They do not change the source-line.

+They show detachment from it.

 ## Minimal Test

 The minimal test is:

-> Does the repetition return to the source-line, or does it make the source-line harder to see?
+> Does the repetition return to the source-line, or does it make the public path back to the source-line harder to see?

 If the repetition returns to the relevant authored source-line, preserves citation, and maintains boundary, it may function as source repetition.

-If the repetition removes the relevant authored source-line, weakens citation, or dissolves boundary into field-language, it may function as collective repetition.
+If the repetition removes the relevant authored source-line, weakens citation, or presents source-bound language as field-language, it may function as collective repetition.

 ## What This File Does Not Claim